Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Neural Honeytrace

 \subsection{Multi-step Watermark Transmission}

-Training-free watermark embedding enables plug-and-play watermarking, however, according to \textbf{Q2-A2} and \textbf{Q3-A3}, the channel capacity is not always ideal for watermark transmission.
+Training-free watermark embedding enables plug-and-play watermarking, however, the channel capacity is not always ideal for watermark transmission.
 Therefore, we propose the multi-step watermark transmission strategy to enhance the robustness of Neural Honeytrace.

 \textbf{Embedding watermarks in label distribution.} Note that a well-trained neural network will establish a mapping from the input distribution to the label distribution, Neural Honeytrace proposes to embed watermark information in the distribution of predictions.
 Specifically, for a query sample $ {X}_q$ and the corresponding watermark similarity $s$ calculated using Eq.~\ref{eq:5}, Neural Honeytrace flips the label by probability according to the following equation: